EmCat2000/manual/06-procedures-as-data/index.md

 about rings, and about a trick to get a constant value in a ringed slot
 \index{constant functions}.
-(The id block\index{id block} implements the identity function\index{identity function}, which reports its input.[6]
-We need it because rings take only reporters as input, not numbers.)
+(The id block\index{id block} implements the identity function\index{identity function}, which reports its input.[^6] We need it because rings take only reporters as input, not numbers.)
 What we’d like is a reporter-if that *behaves* like this one, delaying the evaluation of its inputs, but *looks* like our ﬁrst version, which was easy to use except that it didn’t work.

+[^6]: There is a primitive id function in the menu of the sqrt of block, but we think seeing its (very simple) implementation will make this example easier to understand.

 Such blocks are indeed possible.
 A block that seems to take a simple expression as input, but delays the evaluation of that input by wrapping